 Beginning on December 6, 2022, the following individuals and organizations were announced as the Honorees for our 2023 Minty Awards Dinner Gala.
-The 2023 Minty Awards Dinner Gala will be held on Thursday, March 9 at 7pm at Nicotra's Ballroom.
+The 2023 Minty Awards Dinner Gala was held on Thursday, March 9 at Nicotra's Ballroom.

 We congratulate our 2023 Honorees!

 About Our Honorees

 BRUCE TURNER - 2023 CARL W. LESCH MEMORIAL AWARD FOR EDUCATOR OF THE ARTS

 Bruce Turner was born in Louisville, Kentucky, and was first exposed to the arts at a young age, appearing in his high school’s plays and working on the stage crew.
 He attended Westminster Choir College to study voice.
 While in college, he spent two summers in Italy appearing in various operas and was given the opportunity to re-stage the opera during his second year.
 It was during this time that he “really learned stagecraft.”

 Beginning in 1974, he worked at a junior high school in Hightstown, New Jersey.
 For the next ten years, he directed full productions of several musicals including "The Wizard of Oz", "Oklahoma!", "Guys & Dolls", and "Oliver."
 He also continued to work professionally at the Opera Theatre of Philadelphia.